yiisoft/db/docs/en/getting-started.md

 ## Getting Started

-[Yii Db](https://github.com/yiisoft/db) is DAO (Data Access Object) layer for Yii 3.0.
+[Yii Db](https://github.com/yiisoft/db) is DAO (Data Access Object) layer for [YiiFramework](https://www.yiiframework.com/).
 It provides a set of classes that help you access relational databases.
 It is designed to be flexible and extensible, so that it can be used with different databases and different database schemas.
-Its db-agnostic nature makes it easy to switch from one database to another.
+Its database agnostic nature makes it easy to switch from one database to another.

 Built on top of [PDO](https://www.php.net/manual/en/book.pdo.php), [Yii Db](https://github.com/yiisoft/db) provides an object-oriented API for accessing relational databases.
 It is the foundation for other more advanced database access methods, including [Query Builder](query-builder.md) and [Active Record](active-record.md).

 When using [Yii Db](https://github.com/yiisoft/db), you mainly need to deal with plain SQLs and PHP arrays.
 As a result, it is the most efficient way to access databases.
-However, because SQL syntax may vary for different databases, using [Yii Db](https://github.com/yiisoft/db) also means you have to take extra effort to create a database-agnostic application.
+However, because SQL syntax may vary for different databases, using [Yii Db](https://github.com/yiisoft/db) also means you have to take extra effort to create a database agnostic application.

-In Yii 3.0, [Yii Db](https://github.com/yiisoft/db) supports the following databases out of the box:
+In [YiiFramework](https://www.yiiframework.com/), [Yii Db](https://github.com/yiisoft/db) supports the following databases out of the box:

 1. [MSSQL](https://www.microsoft.com/en-us/sql-server/sql-server-2019) version 2017, 2019, 2022,
 2. [MySQL](https://www.mysql.com/) version 5.7 - 8.0.